 Talbott, a TACT company member, won the Outer Critics Circle’s John Gassner Award and Laurents/Hatcher Foundation Award for his play The Submission, premiered by MCC Theater and seen in independent productions across the nation.
-Rehearsals for The Gravedigger’s Lullaby begin Jan.
+Rehearsals for The Gravedigger’s Lullaby began Jan.
 31, two days after Talbott returned from a weeklong reading of his new play, i, in Pioneer Theatre Company’s Play-by-Play reading series in Salt Lake City.
+It was subsequently announced that i would receive a full world-premiere production by Pioneer in winter 2018.

 Koch, a TACT member known for Robert Falls’ Death of a Salesman on Broadway and TACT’s Abundance, reprises a title role he first tackled in TACT’s June 2015 NewTACTics New Play Festival.
 (My new play Hollywood, Nebraska was featured in the June 2016 NewTACTics New Play Festival, as was Talbott’s dawning work How to Build a City.)